Finding Subgroups with Significant Treatment Effects: Introduction

-\paragraph{Related work.} Learning personalized policies from experimental or observational data has been extensively studied in the recent machine learning literature \citep{dudik2011doubly,swaminathan2015counterfactual,nie2017quasi,kallus2018policy}.
-A large volume of works use ideas from the doubly robust literature in semi-parametric inference \citep{rubin2005general,rubin2007doubly,diaz2013targeted,van2014targeted,kennedy2017non,kennedy2019robust} so as to construct objectives to be optimized over a space of policies.
-However, the majority of these works optimize the mean policy value and do not focus on the objective of succeeding in a subsequent test on a fresh sample.
-In the experimental section we compare to a predominant such approach.
+We build upon an extensive machine-learning literature on learning personalized policies from experimental or observational data \citep{dudik2011doubly,swaminathan2015counterfactual,nie2017quasi,kallus2018policy,kitagawa2018should}.
+A large volume of works uses ideas from the doubly robust literature in semi-parametric inference \citep{rubin2005general,rubin2007doubly,diaz2013targeted,van2014targeted,kennedy2017non,kennedy2019robust} to construct objectives to be optimized over a space of policies.
+However, the majority of these works optimize the mean policy value and do not focus on the objective of succeeding in a subsequent hypothesis test on a fresh sample.
+Closest in spirit to our approach is \cite{kallus2021more}, which improves the efficiency of policy-learning estimators in data with limited overlap by a retargeting procedure that assigns a higher weight to regions with good overlap.
+Somewhat analogously, our paper shows that for data where we struggle to obtain statistically significant overall effects, we can extract more reliable evidence by focusing on subgroups in which effects are large and measured more precisely.
+However, our approach aims to maximize performance on a hold-out hypothesis test, whereas \cite{kallus2021more} instead aims to improve the efficiency of a policy-learning estimator.